pyvista/pyvista-tutorial/README.md

 We see this tutorial catering to anyone who wants to visualize data in any domain, and this ranges from basic Python users to advanced power users.

 1. Basic knowledge of Python to get started.
-Be able to install jupyterlab on your machine and be up and running.
+Be able to install Jupyter Lab on your machine and be up and running.
 2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like [trimesh](https://trimsh.org/examples.html) or [meshio](https://github.com/nschloe/meshio).
 3. Advanced users should be familiar the Visualization Toolkit (VTK), general data science, and GUI frameworks like Qt.